 Cutting out key food groups

-Diets that offer quick results are often based on cutting out a whole food group.
-Carb free, fat-free and sugar-free are among the most common.
-The problem with these is they aren’t sustainable in the long term.
+Diets that promise quick results are often based on cutting out a whole food group.
+Carb-free, fat-free and sugar-free are among the most common – the problem with these is they aren’t sustainable in the long term.

 You need a balanced diet, or your body won’t pull energy from the places you want.
 Every meal should contain carbohydrates, fat and protein.
-By incorporating all of these groups into a calorie controlled diet, you will fuel your body effectively and find it much easier to keep the weight off.
+By incorporating all of these groups into a calorie-controlled diet, you’ll fuel your body effectively and find it much easier to keep the weight off.

 Not counting the little things

 So you’ve stuck to your perfectly prepped meals – but then there was that cake that went round the office for your colleague’s birthday.
 Oh, and the syrup-loaded Starbucks order you treated yourself to because it’s a Monday.
 And the slice of pizza that you stole from your housemate’s plate.